KazKB/Digital-Language/README.md

 # Digital-Language

-Basic Notes about programming and the different aspects for my friends and I to use.
+Basic Notes about Computer Science and its different aspects for my friends and I to use.

 ## Topics

-* Programming Languages - Types, Levels, Compiler, Interpreter.
+- Programming Languages - Types, Levels, Compiler, Interpreter.
 Front-End, Back-End, IDE
-* Web Development - Introduction, HTML, CSS, Markdown (To Be Added), Javascript (To Be Added), Astro (To Be Added)
+- Web Development - Introduction, HTML, CSS, SASS,SCSS, Markdown
-* Java - To Be Added
+- Java - To Be Added